Belated Income Tax Return Filing for AY 2024–2025

 (f) Who has any brought forward loss or loss to be carried forward under any head of income; and

-(g) Whose case payment or deduction of tax has been suspended on ESOP.
+(g) In Which case has payment or tax deduction been suspended on ESOP?

 Please be aware that ITR-3 (Sugam) is optional.
 If an assessee is qualified to declare profits and gains from a business or profession on a presumptive basis under sections 44AD, 44ADA, or 44AE, he/she may use this streamlined return form at his/her discretion.